browserify/crypto-browserify/README.md

 which will be incorporated into crypto-browserify as a dependency.

-All deps must be compatible with node's crypto (generate example inputs and outputs with node, and save base64 strings inside JSON, so that tests can run in the browser. see [sha.js](https://github.com/dominictarr/sha.js)
+All deps must be compatible with node's crypto (generate example inputs and outputs with node, and save base64 strings inside JSON, so that tests can run in the browser) see [sha.js](https://github.com/dominictarr/sha.js)

 Crypto is _extra serious_ so please do not hesitate to review the code, and post comments if you do.

 ## License